Risk-Team/CAVAanalytics/README.md

 ## What is CAVA?

-CAVA (Climate and Agriculture Risk Visualization and Assessment) is a framework and approach to the analysis and visualization of climate data developed jointly by **The Food and Agriculture Organization of the United Nations (FAO) and the University of Cantabria**.
+CAVA (Climate and Agriculture Risk Visualization and Assessment) is a framework and approach to climate services developed jointly by **The Food and Agriculture Organization of the United Nations (FAO) and the University of Cantabria**.
 [CAVA is made of a Platform
-(GUI)](https://fao-cava.predictia.es/auth), which is freely accessible and satisfy the needs of most standard users interested in climate models and a R package (**CAVAanalytics**), which allows remote access to high-resolution climate information and a unified approach to working with NetCDF files in general.
+(GUI)](https://fao-cava.predictia.es/auth), which is freely accessible and satisfy the needs of most standard users interested in agroclimatic indicators and an R package (**CAVAanalytics**), which empowers users with direct access to high-resolution climate models and means for easily working and calculating climatic indicators on multi-model ensembles.

 CAVAanalytics can be used locally (installation through GitHub), remotely (registered users can access the University of Cantabria